-- Homeworks.

-- Do not copy others' homeworks.

-- Do not give your homeworks for others to copy.

 - Three exams.

 - You must show up for the exams in person.

 - If you cannot make it to an exam for a legitimate reason, please email me or a TA beforehand to the extent possible.

 What This Course Is All About